-While some seniors choose to stay in their own homes permanently, their personal caregiver, even those who live on-site, may not be able to meet their senior’s needs on time.
-Caregivers may only be present for a designated amount of hours, but accidents can happen at any time of the day.
-For seniors who are already experiencing some changes in their daily life, such as increased poor eyesight, poor memory, and limited fine motor skills, the risk mishaps increases.
+While some seniors choose to stay in their own homes permanently, their caregivers, even those who live on-site, may not be able to meet their senior’s needs on time.
+Caregivers may only be present for a designated amount of hours, so if seniors are already experiencing changes in their daily life, such as increased poor eyesight, poor memory, and limited fine motor skills, the risk of mishaps increases.
 However, care centres have a larger team of staff that have the capacity and availability to fill in necessary time gaps.
-Facilities like Lynn Valley have registered nurses, licenced practical nurses, and registered care aides who can meet residents’ needs for 24 hours, 7 days a week.
-Residents can live at care centres knowing that assistance is always available when assistance is required.
+Facilities like Lynn Valley have registered nurses, licenced practical nurses, and registered care aides who can meet residents’ needs 24 hours, seven days a week.
+Residents can live at care centres knowing that assistance is always available when help is required.

-Timing is important, but getting the right assistance is vital to improving and maintaining good health.
-Receiving help from a loved one is comforting; however care centres are well equipped with professionals who are trained to provide appropriate emotional assistance that a personal caregiver may not have the capacity to fulfill.
-As care centres are specialized facilities, their mission is to always provide consistent care- help that you can trust.
+Timing is essential, but getting the proper assistance is vital to improving and maintaining good health.
+Receiving help from a loved one is comforting; however, care centres are equipped with trained professionals to provide appropriate emotional assistance that a personal caregiver may not have the capacity to fulfill.
+As care centres are specialized facilities, their mission is always to provide consistent care- help you can trust.

-Social isolation is a concern that affects mental health, and it can happen to anybody.
-Those who have limited mobility have more of a difficult time to push themselves out the door to engage with a larger community, often losing the intrinsic motivation to leave the house in general.
-Care centres are not only populous with their residents, they’re thriving communities of the retirement community, staff, young people and students who volunteer their time to facilitate activities and programs.
-Because of the layout of care centre facilities, there will always be opportunities and easy access for residents to socialize and engage with others around them.
+Social isolation is a concern that affects mental health, which can happen to anybody.
+Those with limited mobility have more of a difficult time pushing themselves out the door to engage with a larger community, often losing the intrinsic motivation to leave the house in general.
+Care centres are not only populous with their residents; they’re thriving communities of the retirement community, staff, young people and students who volunteer their time to facilitate activities and programs.
+Because of the layout of care centre facilities, there will always be opportunities and easy access for residents to socialize and engage with others.

 One main concern that many may have about residency at a care centre is the possibility of losing independence.
-However, care centres bring opportunities for seniors to pursue personal interests and to partake in new activities that may not have been accessible at home.
-In addition, some facilities go as far as to bridge opportunities for seniors to engage activities outside of the centre by offering transportation to and from places.
+However, care centres allow seniors to pursue personal interests and partake in new activities that may not have been accessible at home.
+In addition, some facilities go as far as to bridge opportunities for seniors to engage in activities outside of the centre by offering transportation.

-A perk that care centres provide that many often overlook is the fact that household chores are fully taken care of, and no longer a cause of concern.
-At Lynn Valley, we provide housekeeping, laundry, and maintenance services that promise a clean and healthy living environment so residence can finally divert their attention to what really matters to them in life.
+A perk that care centres provide that many often overlook is that household chores are fully taken care of and no longer a cause of concern.
+At Lynn Valley, we provide housekeeping, laundry, and maintenance services that promise a clean and healthy living environment so residents can finally divert their attention to what matters to them in life.